cabforum/smime/SBR.md

    iii. secure procedures by which the Applicant can notify the CA that the S/MIME Authority of any such Certificate Approver is revoked, and iv. such other appropriate precautions as are reasonably necessary.

-##### 3.2.2.7.5 Verification of signature on subscriber agreement and Certificate Requests
+##### 3.2.2.7.5 Verification of signature on subscriber agreement and certificate requests

 Both the Subscriber Agreement and each non-pre-authorized S/MIME Certificate Request MUST be signed.
 The Subscriber Agreement MUST be signed by an authorized Contract Signer.
-The S/MIME Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with [Section 11.8.4](#1184-pre-authorized-certificate-approver).
+The S/MIME Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with [Section 3.2.2.7.4](#32274-pre-authorized-certificate-approver).
 If the Certificate Requester is not also an authorized Certificate Approver, then an authorized Certificate Approver MUST independently approve the S/MIME Certificate Request.
 In all cases, applicable signatures MUST be a legally valid and contain an enforceable seal or handwritten signature (for a paper Subscriber Agreement and/or S/MIME Certificate Request), or a legally valid and enforceable electronic signature (for an electronic Subscriber Agreement and/or S/MIME Certificate Request), that binds the Applicant to the terms of each respective document.

 #### 3.2.3  Validation of mailbox authorization or control